li6185377/LKDBHelper-SQLite-ORM/README.md

 #LKDBHelper
-This is an automatic database operater.
+v1.0 over This is an automatic database operater.
 Thread-safe and not afraid of recursive deadlock
 ## wrapper around FMDB:https://github.com/ccgus/fmdb
 ## Automatic Reference Counting (ARC)
 ##example code can download the source code to look at it